 - must reapply frequently

-Common questions asked about Mavala nail biting polish for thumb sucking include, is it effective at stopping thumb sucking, what are Mavala Stop ingredients, and what are Mavala Stop retailers.
+Common questions asked about Mavala nail biting polish for thumb sucking include, is it effective at stopping thumb sucking, what are Mavala Stop ingredients and can it be toxic, and what are Mavala Stop retailers.

 Is the nail biting polish effective at stopping thumb sucking?
 By itself, probably not.
 The reason is simple.
 Children are more driven by the comfort of having their thumb in their mouth than they de-motivated by the bitter taste, and, the taste has no effect at night time while they are sleeping.
 Of course, everyone will experience different results.
 It does work extremely well for some, but results vary and most are not successful, especially with stubborn kids.